marksmccann/modality/README.md

 }
 ```
 #### Percentage Width
-If you want your modal to be a percentage of the window, first, add a class to Modality's container via the 'class' option in the settings.
-Then apply the percentage to Modality's 'inner' container via a decendant selector like so:
+If you want your modal to be a percentage of the window, first, add a class to Modality's container via the 'class' option in the settings, then apply the percentage to Modality's 'inner' container via a decendant selector like so:
 ```javascript
 $('#yourModalId').modality( {class:"yourNewClass"} ); // jQuery
 Modality.init( '#yourModalId', {class:"yourNewClass"} ); // JavaScript